Skip to main content

 1. Interfaces

 Interfaces define contracts for object shapes.
-They’re the most common way to type objects in TypeScript.
+They are the most common way to type objects in TypeScript, and they are one of the features teams adopt first because the payoff is immediate — autocomplete, refactoring safety, and self-documenting code.

 Basic Interface